ksubramanyeshwara/JavaScript/13 Loops/loops.md

 ## for loop

 For loop used when we know the number of iterations.
+It will repeat the block of code till the condition is true and when the condition becomes false then the loop will be terminated .

 It has three components

 - initialization,
 - condition, and